microbiome/course_2021_radboud/dmm.md

     ## rowData names(6): Kingdom Phylum ...
 Family Genus
     ## colnames(27): A110 A12 ...
 A35 A38
     ## colData names(6): patient_status cohort ...
 Shannon_index Faith_diversity_index

-    ## Found more than one class "phylo" in cache; using the first, from namespace 'phyloseq'
-    ## Also defined by 'TreeSummarizedExperiment' 'tidytree'

     ## reducedDimNames(0):
     ## mainExpName: NULL

-    ## Found more than one class "phylo" in cache; using the first, from namespace 'phyloseq'
-    ## Also defined by 'TreeSummarizedExperiment' 'tidytree'

     ## altExpNames(0):
     ## rowLinks: a LinkDataFrame (151 rows)
     ## rowTree: 1 phylo tree(s) (151 leaves)